Sumanth12-afk/Sumanth12-afk/README.md

 👋 Hey, I'm Sumanth Nallandhigal

-I’m a DevOps & Cloud Engineer passionate about building automation-driven, scalable cloud infrastructures.
+I’m a DevOps and Cloud Engineer passionate about building automation-driven, scalable cloud infrastructures.
 Currently focusing on AWS Partner solutions, Terraform module development, and CI/CD pipelines that power startups and enterprise platforms.

-⚙️ What I Do
+### ⚙️ What I Do

 I specialize in bridging the gap between DevOps, Cloud Engineering, and FinOps Automation — helping teams build resilient, secure, and cost-efficient systems.